 In the mid 1900s, the Germans dropped the word Pinscher from the name, and the British dropped it a few years later.

 Males stand 26 to 28 inches tall; females stand 24 to 26 inches tall.

 Temperament is affected by a number of factors, including heredity, training, and socialization.
 Puppies with nice temperaments are curious and playful, willing to approach people and be held by them.
-Choose the middle-of-the-road puppy, not the one who's beating up his littermates or the one who's hiding in the corner.
+Meeting the dog's parents, siblings, or other relatives may also prove helpful for evaluating what a puppy will be like when they grow up.

-Like every dog, the Dobie needs early socialization — exposure to many different people, sights, sounds, and experiences — when they're young.
+Like every dog, the Dobie needs early socialization--exposure to many different people, sights, sounds, and experiences--when they're young.
 Socialization helps ensure that your Dobie puppy grows up to be a well-rounded dog.

-Enrolling him in a puppy kindergarten class is a great start.
-Inviting visitors over regularly, and taking him to busy parks, stores that allow dogs, and on leisurely strolls to meet neighbors will also help him polish his social skills.
+Enrolling them in a puppy kindergarten class is a great start.
+Inviting visitors over regularly and taking your pup to busy parks, stores that allow dogs, and on leisurely strolls to meet neighbors will also help them polish their social skills.